 In the film, Erickson is constantly wearing a BlueTooth headset.
 When Hoffman calls him from Strahm's mobile phone, he answers the phone as normal, not using the headset.
 He appears to repeat this when he tries to track Strahm's mobile phone.

-About 7 minutes into the movie, when Peter Sthram is walking through the building with his gun raised, and he is checking all of the corners in the building, he holds the flashlight on the wrong side.
+(at around 7 mins) When Peter Strahm is walking through the building with his gun raised, and he is checking all of the corners in the building, he holds the flashlight on the wrong side.
 Police are trained to hold the flashlight on the opposite side of the gun, with the left hand going under the right hand.
 So, for example, if you are right-handed, the flashlight, held in the left hand, goes on the right side.

 In the room with the mounted razor traps, a timer on the wall is shown to begin counting down from 15:00.
 However, a few seconds later Charles points to the timer, and it is shown with 15:00 on its display again.
 The beeping heard once the timer has begun also stops in the next few shots.